TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/update-api-with-oas.md

 #### Mock response from OAS definition

-In the OAS API Definition that you updated at [Update an API using just the OAS definition](#update-an-api-using-just-the-oas-definition), you also defined a JSON schema that describes the response format for any request that hits the `GET /pet/{petId}` path.
+In the OAS API Definition that you updated at [Update an API using just the OAS definition]({{< ref "#update-an-api-using-just-the-oas-definition" >}}) , you also defined a JSON schema that describes the response format for any request that hits the `GET /pet/{petId}` path.

 You can now tell the Gateway to mock response of any incoming request against the documented JSON schema.
 This is achieved by adding the `mockResponse` query parameter to the `PATCH` request, when updating the Tyk OAS API Definition.